 Rotary movement defaults to zero degrees, incremental.
 To enter an absolute (rather than incremental) rotary position, you must press F1 - Abs/Inc to toggle to absolute.

-F3 - Arc Mill

-If you press F3 - Arc for Arc Mill from the Insert Operation screen, you will see the following screen:
+F3 - Arc Mill If you press F3 - Arc for Arc Mill from the Insert Operation screen, the following screen appears: